-Fees: \$25 lab fee/semester and AP Test feeCredit: 1.0 Honors Science
+Prerequisites Fees Credit Biology or Teacher Approval \$25 lab fee/semester AP Exam Fee, if applicable 1.0 Honors Science

 AP Biology will cover topics typically found in a first-year college biology course and advances the student's understanding of concepts normally covered in high school biology.
-It provides a solid preparation for the AP Biology exam.
+It provides solid preparation for the AP Biology exam.
 This course is designed to help students develop advanced inquiry and reasoning skills, such as designing a plan for collecting data, analyzing data, applying mathematical routines and connecting concepts in and across domains.
 This course is designed to meet the requirements of the College Board AP Biology course.
 Students will receive 1.0 Honors Science credit upon completion of this two-semester course (0.5 credit each semester).